How to Backup and Recover Files in Windows 10?

 Recovery Using Reset This PC

 Choose whether you want to keep your files or remove everything.
-Choose the option that suits best, and let Windows do the rest.
+Choose the option that suits you best, and let Windows do the rest.

 As you can see, backing up files these days is very easy - just a few clicks and your files are backed up.
 We suggest you start using this Windows feature as soon as possible.